Monthly Archives: November 2011

-Now the slasher genre is often mocked for its lack of authenticity, but check out the synopsis of this underplayed entry from 1986 for a tad of originality -
+The slasher genre is often mocked for its lack of originality, but there’s no way that you could level that accusation at this underplayed entry from 1986 -

-Remember the Clint Eastwood film Escape From Alcatraz, which portrayed the story of Frank Morris, the only prisoner that ever managed to break off of that notorious island?
-Well this is in effect a continuation of what he got up to if he had survived and carried on with his criminal activity outside of a concrete cell…
+Remember the Clint Eastwood film, Escape From Alcatraz, which portrayed the story of Frank Morris, the only prisoner that ever managed to break off of that notorious island?
+Well this is in effect a continuation of what he would have got up to if he had survived and carried on with his criminal activity outside of a concrete cell…

-Now the Alcatraz escape of 1962 is a topic of much interest across the world and recent files have been released from the FBI that suggest that a raft was found on the island opposite with footprints leading away to freedom.
-A car was also hijacked that same night.
-Did they go on to build new lives under false identities?
+Now the Alcatraz escape of 1962 is a topic of much interest across the world and recent files have been released by the FBI that suggest that a raft was found on the island opposite with footprints leading away to freedom.
+A car was also hijacked locally that same night.
+Did the prisoners go on to build new lives under false identities?
 Well if they did, they certainly left behind a great story and I guess that we will never know for sure.

-Now I agree that the above narrative seems to be as far away from a typical slasher as you could possibly imagine, but it does, in fact have more in common with the genre template than A Nightmare on Elm Street or Child’s Play.
-Once stranded on the island, the killer stalks the victims in traditional fashion and kills using the devices that we have seen many times before.
-Almost every murder is gory and the effects are surprisingly good.
-The actors make the deaths more cheesy by the over the top-ness of their dramatics.
+Whilst the above narrative seems to be as far away from a typical slasher as you could possibly imagine, it does in fact have more in common with the genre’s traditional template than A Nightmare on Elm Street or Child’s Play.
+Once stranded on the island, the maniac stalks the victims in the usual fashion and kills using the devices that we have seen many times before.
+Almost every murder includes some gore and the effects are surprisingly good, but it’s just unfortunate that the actors make the deaths look more cheesy than they are by the over the top-ness of their dramatics.
 One girl flinches a hand long after she had been drowned, whilst another guy whines like he is being tickled when he has a machete four-inches deep in his cranium.
 The director makes good enough use of the awesome prison location and listening to the guide prattle on about its history was actually quite interesting.

-Now there are really two threads to the plot, which shows ambition from the screenwriter.
+There are two separate threads to the plot, which shows that the screenwriter was ambitious when he put this together.
 One involves the slasher killings and the other concentrates on Morris’ plans for the heist.
-The thing is, they don’t really flow side by side and Aldo Ray comes across like two different personalities depending on what scene.
-He manages to be a charming rouge in some parts , but evil and as I mentioned earlier, sadistic, in others.
-It’s a bit of a strange tone because we should really be rooting for one of the victims, but the most intriguing personality is most definitely the bogeyman antagonist.
-We never really care too much about the cannon fodder and it’s hard to put a finger on why.
+The thing is, they don’t really flow side by side and Aldo Ray comes across like two different personalities depending on what part that we see him in.
+He’s a charming rouge in some scenes, but eviil and as I mentioned earlier, sadistic, in others.
+It’s a bit of a strange tone because we should really be rooting for one of his intended victims, but the most intriguing personality is most definitely Frank, our antagonist.
+We never really care too much about the cannon fodder that he slices and dices and it’s hard to put a finger on why.
 They’re not your typical slasher movie clichés and each has a strong personality.
 There’s an overweight coke head, an Alcatraz obsessive who knows more about the prison’s history than the tour guide and a Native American, whose portrayal could be considered a tad offensive.
-He is a bit of an idiot and blames the ‘white man’ for everything, but dresses up in army paint in order to have a showdown with the loon and is one of the easiest to be murdered.
+He is a bit of an idiot and blames the ‘white man’ for everything, but dresses up in army paint in order to have a showdown with the loon and is the murdered easily straight after.
 It was a kind of clumsy way to handle his characterisation for me.
-There is a final girl, but it could have been anyone to be honest.
-No one particularly stood out as a player that we wanted to survive.
-They’re also all pretty shallow and leave one of their number to die without even trying to help him, which takes away any audience sympathy that they may have gained.
+There is a final girl, but it could have been any of them to be honest.
+No one was given enough dialogue or screentime to stand out as a player that we wanted to survive.
+They are written to be extremely shallow and leave one of their number to die without even trying to help him, which takes away any audience sympathy that might make them appealing.